cncf/tag-security/partner-groups/adding-or-updating-groups.md

 ## Naming convention

 1. Groups names in alphabetical order by type
-2. When the name is not self-explanatory it is recommended to add a short blurb about the group
+2. When the name is not self-explanatory, it is recommended to add a short blurb about the group
 3. Use [title case](https://titlecaseconverter.com/) for the group name